ortexx/qiwi-shop/readme.md

 // this action is optional
 qiwi.beforeCreateBill = function(billId, data) {
-    // you can save information to db before request e.t.c.
+    // you can save an information to db before request e.t.c.
-    // must return promise
+    // you may return promise
 }

 // creation request